GoogleCloudPlatform/community/tutorials/automated-publishing-container-builder/index.md

     args: ["-m", "rsync", "-r", "-c", "-d", "./vision/explore-api", "gs://hello.alp.im"]
 ```

-This YAML file declares a build step with `gsutil -m rsync` command and makes
+This YAML file declares a build step with the `gsutil -m rsync` command and
-sure that the website is uploaded to the storage bucket.
+makes sure that the website is uploaded to the storage bucket.
 The `-m` flag
 accelerates upload by processing multiple files in parallel and the `-c` flag
 avoids re-uploading unchanged files.

+If you are using the sample repository, you should upload the directory
+`vision/explore-api/` directory.
+If you would like to upload your entire
+repository to the storage bucket, make sure to change this value to `.` in the
+YAML file.

 The last command in the `args` is the name of your storage bucket prefixed with
 `gs://`.

-In our sample repository, we wanted to upload `vision/explore-api/` directory,
-if you would like to upload your entire repository to the storage bucket, make
-sure to change the value to `.` in the YAML file.
+Be sure to change this argument to the correct value.

 After saving the file, commit and push the changes: